oksanaverkh/Python_Homework8/README.md

 School database is forming in random order when the program starts.
 File with database is cleared before each start for convenient work.
+The user can choose several operations successively until exit has been chosen.

 Options available for the user while working with this database: